Build system appears to lock if there is a conflict upon update

 As far as I am concerned, this bug is fixed.
 However, instead of closing it, I am reclassifying it as an enhancement (since the build no longer freezes when conflicts occur) and reassigning it to Oliver, who can then either close the bug or try modifying the build according to his ideal view.

-#14 Updated by David Welker over 9 years ago
+#14 Updated by David Welker almost 10 years ago

 I have looked into the CommandLine.java class more with Oliver Soong, and am going to try to hook process so that one can pass input to them when appropriate.